maximkiesel1/Open_Source_Package_PyPi/README.md

 ModuleNotFoundError: No module named 'NaN_Rate_Calc_Vis'
 ```

-You need to use this to solve the problem.
+You can use the following to solve the problem.
 ```
 import sys
 sys.path.append('path/to/module')